socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

 ==================================

-We have not observed the **Soundcraft USB audio control panel** query any information from the mixer.
+We have not observed the **Soundcraft USB audio control panel** query any settings information from the mixer.

-On starting the "Soundcraft USB audio control panel", no USB requests can be observed which query the mixer state.
-However, the "Soundcraft USB audio control panel" remembers the last state it set the mixer to when it is started the next time, which means that some software component must keep track of the state the mixer has been set to.
+On starting the **Soundcraft USB audio control panel**, no USB requests can be observed which query the mixer state.
+However, the **Soundcraft USB audio control panel** remembers the last state it has set the mixer to when it is started the next time, which means that some software component must keep track of the state the mixer has been set to.

 When the mixer state is changed via USB commands, such as